NativeScript/theme/MIGRATION-GUIDE.md

 # NativeScript Theme V1 to V2 Migration Guide

-The new NativeScript Theme 2 has some breaking changes and this guide is here to help you with the transition process.
+The new NativeScript Theme v2 introduces some breaking changes and this guide is here to help you with the transition process.

-There are several key points that are different in Theme 2, so we are going to cover them here one by one.
+There are several key points that are different in NativeScript Theme v2, so we are going to cover them here one by one.

-1. To load the Theme now you need to import 2 files instead of just one. [learn more](#import-two-files-instead-of-one)
+1. Loading Theme v2 now requires import of two files instead of just one. [learn more](#import-two-files-instead-of-one)
-1. Theme 2 includes compat styling that uses old Theme 1 classes for styling [learn more](#compat-styling)
+1. Theme v2 includes compat styling support that uses old Theme v1 classes for styling [learn more](#compat-styling)
 1. Still only one file to import if you create a custom skin. [learn more](#create-a-custom-skin-with-one-import)
-1. Load all Theme 2 variables and mixins with just one file. [learn more](#load-all-variables-and-mixins)
+1. Load all Theme v2 variables and mixins with just one file. [learn more](#load-all-variables-and-mixins)
-1. Theme 2 is mostly using Element selectors for styling instead of classes. [learn more](#element-selectors)
+1. Theme v2 mostly uses Element selectors for styling instead of classes. [learn more](#element-selectors)
-1. Theme styling is meant to has lowest possible specificity, but not in dark mode. [learn more](#css-specificity)
+1. Theme v2 styling is meant to have lowest possible specificity, but not in dark mode. [learn more](#css-specificity)
 1. There are still classes, but they are using a modified BEM syntax. [learn more](#classes-using-modified-bem)
 1. There are several helper functions that you can use to style both light & dark modes. [learn more](#helper-functions)
 1. There is a lightweight API to change between light/dark modes. [learn more](#mode-change-api)
-1. Allmost all internal variables are export as custom CSS variables [learn more](#custom-css-variables)
+1. Almost all internal variables are export as custom CSS variables [learn more](#custom-css-variables)

 ## Import Two Files Instead of One

-Theme 2 is divided in two files - core styling and skin.
-Core styling is needed for things like initial layout and sizing of NativeScript components, while the skin is defining the colors applied.
-The skin also exports all internal variables as CSS custom variables on the root view of the app and all modals (respectively .ns-root and .ns-modal classes).
-In addition, there are no separate ios/android files, as there are very little differences between the styling of the two platforms and also Theme 2 supports iOS/Android light/dark modes out of the box.
+Theme v2 functionality is divided in two files - core styling and skin.
+Core styling is needed for things like initial layout and sizing of NativeScript components, while the skin defines the applied colors.
+The skin also exports all internal variables as CSS custom variables on the root view of the app and all modals (respectively `.ns-root` and `.ns-modal` classes).
+In addition, there are no separate ios/android files, as there are very few differences between the styling of the two platforms; Theme v2 also supports iOS/Android light/dark modes out of the box.

-In Theme 1, you loaded the core.android.css/core.ios.css (or scss) depending on the platform, like this:
+In Theme v1, you loaded the core.android.css/core.ios.css (or scss) depending on the platform, like this:

 ```css
 @import "~nativescript-theme-core/css/core.android.css";